pvcraven/web-development-class/source/semester_2/assignments/security/security.rst

 * Distributed Denial-of-Service  (You can assume DOS is understood)
 * Dictionary attack, Brute Force Password Attack
 * Unvalidated Redirects and Forwards
-* Known Vulnerabilities
+* Known vulnerabilities databases, and how they can help both "good" and "bad" system administrators.
-  See www.exploit-db.com (blocked on-campus)
+  See www.exploit-db.com for an example of a vulnerability database.
 * Social Engineering
 * Buffer overflow
 * Trojan horses